pivotal/docs-tap/spring-boot-conventions/enable-spring-native-apps.hbs.md

 This topic describes how you can run Spring Native workloads within Tanzu Application Platform (commonly known as TAP).

-It provides information about how the Spring Boot convention server enhances Tanzu `PodIntents` with metadata, such as labels, annotations, or properties required to run native workloads in Tanzu Application Platform.
+This topic tells you about how the Spring Boot convention server enhances Tanzu `PodIntents` with metadata, such as labels, annotations, or properties required to run native workloads in Tanzu Application Platform.